 4. Don't change the locks (yet)

-Saladino recommends telling a roommate who seems particularly upset, “Let’s just take time to cool off and let me know when you're ready to talk.”
-She also suggests asking if there’s anything you can do to make the move easier for them, an open-ended peace offering that can help smooth the situation over.
+She recommends telling a roommate who seems particularly upset, “Let’s just take time to cool off and let me know when you're ready to talk.”

-Anyway, “if it’s really that bad that you need to lock up your stuff, maybe you should just be the one to up and leave,” says Perfect Strangers of NYC's Hill.
+Anyway, “if it’s really that bad that you need to lock up your stuff, maybe you should just be the one to up and leave,” says Hill of Perfect Strangers.
 Of course, that’s easier said than done—especially if you’re the leaseholder.

 If things get so bad that you fear your roommate will become violent, get the police involved immediately and try to get a restraining order against them, says Ringston.
-Once you have a court order in hand, only then are you permitted to lock out your menacing roommate.
+Only then are you permitted to lock out your menacing roommate.

-5. If all else fails, get a court order
+5. If all else fails, take them to court

-If your roommate doesn’t leave of his or her own volition after the termination date is up, you can take them to housing court.
-The court’s calendar is somewhat congested, so it might take a few months to get a court date, but it will eventually happen.
+If your roommate doesn’t leave of his or her own volition after the termination date is up, you can take them to housing court—once it reopens for non-emergency cases.

 The first step in housing court is to file a holdover petition, "a type of legal action commenced when a tenant, or in this case a roommate, has overstayed the term of their tenancy,” says Ringston.
 “If the tenant/roommate does not vacate the apartment by the date set forth in the first notice, he/she is ‘holding over.'
 If you win your case, you get a judgment of possession, meaning you have the right to the apartment, and a warrant of eviction, which means that the other person has to get out.”